ashleycampion/IrisDataSetProject/README.md

 We will also want to create the residual plot for each attempt at a linear regression plot.
 If the y variable value can be 'predicted' with the linear regression equation as *b0 + b1 * x*, then the residual value is the difference between the actual y value and the predicted y value, and as such the residual plot consists of the explanatory variable values plotted against the magnitude of how much the actual dependent variables values differ from the predicted values (the 'residual' values).
 We want to make sure that there are no patterns in the residual plot, i.e. that the residuals are not in any way explained by the independent variables, such that their coefficient of determination is as close to zero as possible.

 We will perform single linear regression analysis on petal length and petal width without distinguishing between the species, as from the scatter plots above these appear to be the most closely correlated variables.
-The first step then is to calculate the variables' covariance, the steps of which are as follows:
+The first step then is to calculate the variables' covariance, the steps of which are as follows (for detailed instructions please see the comments in the 'linearRegression.py' file):
 <br>
 <div align="center">
     <img src="./plots/linearRegression/calculateCovarianceMatrix.png" alt="covariance matrix" title="calculating the covariance matrix">